 By Kris Rich, NBC-HWC, CPT, CET

-- Set up a basic home gym – I bet you’re thinking treadmill, elliptical, stationary bike or weightlifting station of some sort right now, correct?
+I bet you’re thinking an expensive treadmill, elliptical, stationary bike or weightlifting station of some sort right now, correct?
 Not so fast—resistance bands, hand weights (dumbbells), stability balls and jump ropes can all work your body head to toe without taking up tons of space and breaking your bank account.
 This investment gives you great options all year round—like when the snow flies and you can’t get to the gym.

-- Turn household chores into a fun workout – Talk about killing two birds with one stone!
+Talk about checking two things off the list at once!
 Housecleaning is necessary, but often boring.
 Why not spice it up a bit by adding in some cardio?
 By the time you take a few extra trips up and down the stairs, add in some squats while loading the dishwasher and lunge from one room to the next, you’ll have a solid workout in before you know it.
 Keep in mind that a workout doesn’t have to be a consistent 30 minutes all at once.
 Any extra movement throughout the day really adds up.

 Michigan weather is certainly unpredictable, no matter the season.
 Although there are plenty of picture-perfect days in our state, you can expect that there will be hot, muggy days when you can’t get outside to exercise.
 Get ahead of the unpredictable weather before it actually happens.
 There are plenty of ways to stay active and beat the heat.
 Whether you use one of these tips, or come up with an idea that works for you to keep you cool, planning ahead and getting a little creative can help you stay on top of your routine.